zarf-dev/proposals/2-deprecate-big-bang/README.md

 ## Summary

 This ZEP proposes deprecating the Big Bang extension in Zarf with the release of v1.
 The Big Bang extension simplifies deploying the [Big Bang platform](https://p1.dso.mil/services/big-bang), but it adds complexity to the codebase.
 Zarf will focus on the general air-gap Kubernetes problem rather than a Department of Defense (DoD) platform specific use case.
-The proposal introduces a new command, `zarf dev generate big-bang`, which generates a zarf.yaml file with the necessary components for Big Bang deployment.
+The proposal introduces a new command, `generate-big-bang-zarf-package`, which generates a zarf.yaml file with the necessary components for Big Bang deployment.
 This command will be released before or alongside the Big Bang extension deprecation in Zarf v1 to allow users to transition.

 ## Motivation